The coronavirus (COVID-19) pandemic is causing particular problems for people with UK visas and for their employers.

 Our company has a new employee who has been issued with a 90-day Skilled Worker visa and can’t travel to the UK to start work on time.
 What should we do?

-Normally the work start date for a Skilled Worker (or Intra-Company Transfer worker) can’t be postponed beyond 28 days from the start date on the certificate of sponsorship.
+Normally, after the sponsored worker has been granted permission, the work start date for a Skilled Worker (or Intra-Company Transfer worker) can’t be postponed beyond 28 days.

 The Home Office has indicated to us this rule will be waived.
 The Home Office should be notified through the Sponsorship Management System that the start date has been delayed.

 Our sponsored workers are all working from home.
 Do we need to tell the Home Office?

 No. The Home Office Worker and Temporary Worker sponsor guidance states that employers do not have to report that sponsored workers are working from home if working from home is directly related to the coronavirus pandemic.

 We want to offer unpaid leave to sponsored workers to avoid redundancies.
 Is this ok?
 Do we have to tell the Home Office?

 Usually sponsored Skilled Workers cannot take more than 4 weeks’ unpaid leave per calendar year.

 According to the Worker and Temporary Worker sponsor guidance employers do not need to withdraw sponsorship from employees who are absent from work without pay for 4 weeks or more if the absences are related to coronavirus.

 Absences related to coronavirus do not need to be reported to the Home Office.